-Before you make a pull request, it’s a good idea to reach out to the edX developers and the rest of the Open edX community to discuss your ideas.
+Before you make a pull request, it’s a good idea to reach out to the Open edX community to discuss your ideas.
 There might well be someone else already working on the same change you want to make, and it’s much better to collaborate than to submit incompatible pull requests.
-The Community Discussions page on the open.edx.org website lists different ways you can ask, and answer, questions.
-The earlier you start the conversation, the easier it will be to make sure that everyone’s on the right track – before you spend a lot of time and effort making a pull request.
+The Community Discussions page on the openedx.org website lists different ways you can ask, and answer, questions.
+The earlier you start the conversation, the easier it will be to make sure that everyone’s on the right track.

 It’s also sometimes useful to submit a pull request even before the code is working properly, to make it easier to collect early feedback.
-To indicate to others that your pull request is not yet in a functional state, just prefix the pull request title with “(WIP)” (which stands for Work In Progress).
-Please do include a link to a WIP pull request in your JIRA ticket, if you have one.
+To indicate to others that your pull request is not yet in a functional state, just prefix the pull request title with “(WIP)” (Work In Progress), or start the pull request as a draft on GitHub.
+Please include a link to a WIP pull request in any discussion threads you start.

 Once you’re ready to submit your changes in a pull request, check the following list of requirements to be sure that your pull request is ready to be reviewed:

-Once a pull request is open, our faithful robot “Botbro” will open up a JIRA ticket in our system to track review of your pull request.
+Once a pull request is open, automation will create a JIRA ticket in 2U’s system to track review of your pull request.
 The JIRA ticket is a way for non-engineers (particularly, product owners) to understand your change and prioritize your pull request for team review.

 If you open up your pull request with a solid description, following the pull request cover letter guidelines, the product owners will be able to quickly understand your change and prioritize it for review.
-However, they may have some questions about your intention, need, and/or approach that they will ask about on the JIRA ticket.
-A community manager will ping you on GitHub to clarify these questions if they arise; you are not required to monitor the JIRA discussion.
+However, they may have some questions about your intention, need, and/or approach that they will ask about.
+A community manager will ping you on GitHub to clarify these questions if they arise.

 Once the product team has sent your pull request to the engineering teams for review, all technical discussion regarding your change will occur on GitHub, inline with your code.